 5. Using the Right Data Visualizations Tools

-Pie charts: Use these to show comparative information.
+- Pie charts: Use these to show comparative information.

-Bar charts: Use these for comparative information, but with more variables.
+- Bar charts: Use these for comparative information, but with more variables.

-Graphs: Use these for measuring trends over time.
+- Graphs: Use these for measuring trends over time.

-Tables: Use these for sorting various variables; for helping organize and communicate meaning.
+- Tables: Use these for sorting various variables; for helping organize and communicate meaning.

 The Gestalt Principles of Visual Perception

-Closure: If we see a figure that seems incomplete, we form a perception that it is a closed structure.
-Taking the example of borders again, even if we do away with the borders that enclose a bar chart, our brain will lead us to consider the axes as the lines that isolate the graph and eradicate the need for extra lines.
+d) Closure: If we see a figure that seems incomplete, we form a perception that it is a closed structure.
+Taking the example of borders again, even if we do away with the boundaries that enclose a bar chart, our brain will lead us to consider the axes as the lines that isolate the graph and eradicate the need for extra lines.

-Connection: When we see objects connected by any uniform visual property, we will perceive them as a group as opposed to other elements that are not connected in this fashion.
+f) Connection: When we see objects connected by any uniform visual property, we will perceive them as a group as opposed to other elements that are not connected in this fashion.
 For example, we consider the dots connected by a frame or a line on a scatter diagram as a group.

-Creating dashboard design with these aims and principles in mind can be pivotal in arriving at dashboards that are simple, elegant, and easy for the user to decode.
+To conclude, creating a dashboard design with these aims and principles in mind can be pivotal in arriving at dashboards that are simple, elegant, and easy for the user to decode.
 It’s about time you based your endeavor on it.